hogstrom/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 Zowe API Mediation layer provides a script that can used on Windows, Mac, Linux, and z/OS to generate the certificate and keystore for the local CA, API Mediation Layer, and services.

-It is stored in [scripts/apiml_cm.sh](https://github.com/zowe/api-layer/blob/master/scripts/apiml_cm.sh).
+This script is stored in [scripts/apiml_cm.sh](https://github.com/zowe/api-layer/blob/master/scripts/apiml_cm.sh).
 It is a UNIX shell script that can be executed by Bash or z/OS Shell.
 For Windows, you need to install Bash, for example by using [cmder](http://cmder.net/).